Robot Raconteur Core C++ Library

 object Create

-constant int16 DRIVE_STRAIGHT 32767
+constant double DRIVE_STRAIGHT 32.767

-constant int16 SPIN_CLOCKWISE -1
+constant double SPIN_CLOCKWISE -1e-3

-constant int16 SPIN_COUNTERCLOCKWISE 1
+constant double SPIN_COUNTERCLOCKWISE 1e-3

-function void Drive(int16 velocity, int16 radius)
+function void drive(double velocity, double radius)

-function void StopStreaming()
+function void stop()

-property int32 DistanceTraveled [readonly]
+property double distance_traveled [readonly]

-property int32 AngleTraveled [readonly]
+property double angle_traveled [readonly]

-property uint8 Bumpers [readonly]
+property uint8 bumpers [readonly]

-event Bump()
+event bump()

-wire SensorPacket packets [readonly]
+wire CreateState create_state [readonly]

 end

 The first line in the service definition contains the keyword service followed by the name of the service type.
 The names of services follow similar rules to Java package names.
-For experimental software, the name should be prefixed with experimental, for example experimental.create2.
+For experimental software, the name should be prefixed with experimental, for example experimental.create3.
 For hobbyists and standalone software, the name should be prefixed with community and your username, for example community.myusername.create, where myusername is replaced with your robotraconteur.com username.
-If a domain name for an organization is available it can be used in the same way as Java packages, for example com.wasontech.examples.create2.
-Unless you have valid ownership of a domain, experimenta or community should be used.
+If a domain name for an organization is available it can be used in the same way as Java packages, for example com.wasontech.examples.create3.
+Unless you have valid ownership of a domain, experimental or community should be used.

 Next in the service there should be stdver and the minimum version of Robot Raconteur required to access the service.
 For now this should be 0.10.
 Example createinterface does not show it, but there can also be one or more import to reference structures and objects in other service definitions.
 The rest of service definition defines the structures and objects of the service definition.
 (Lines starting with # are comments.)